jlhood/tweet-sentiment-python/README.md

 ## Using the CloudWatch Dashboard

 The app automatically creates a CloudWatch Dashboard for easy viewing of aggregate sentiment scores as well as top positive/negative tweets.
-Here are example screenshots where the app was configured to search for '#serverless':
+Here are example screenshots where the app was configured to search for 'serverless':

 ![Dashboard Metrics Screenshot](https://github.com/jlhood/tweet-sentiment-python/raw/master/images/dashboard-screenshot-1.png)